imperva/dsfkit/examples/installation/basic_deployment/README.md

 # Installation Basic Deployment example
 [![GitHub tag](https://img.shields.io/github/v/tag/imperva/dsfkit.svg)](https://github.com/imperva/dsfkit/tags)

-A DSF Hub and an Agentless Gateway (formerly Sonar) deployment with HADR.
+A DSF Hub with HADR and an Agentless Gateway (formerly Sonar) deployment.

 This deployment consists of:

-1. One DSF primary Hub
+1. One primary DSF Hub
-2. One DSF secondary Hub
+2. One secondary DSF Hub
-3. One primary Agentless Gateway
+3. One Agentless Gateway
-4. One secondary Agentless Gateway
+4. DSF Hub HADR setup
 5. Federation
-6. DSF Hub HADR setup
-7. Agentless Gateway HADR setup

 This example is intended for PS/customers who want to bring their own networking.
 It is mandatory to provide as input to this example the subnets to deploy the DSF Hub and the Agentless Gateway.